AlekiChrome/AlekiChrome/README.md

 ### Hello 👋🏾  Aloha 👋🏾  مرحبا  👋🏾

-- 👯 I’m looking to collaborate on ...
-UX/UI design with Full-stack development
-- 💬 You can also ask me about ...
-My music, art,  photography, and martial arts
+- 👯 I’m looking to collaborate on ... creative front-end projects that push the boundaries of user experience and design.
+I'm also eager to learn and contribute to innovative work in AI and aerospace, as I’m fascinated by their potential to transform industries and drive technological advancement.
+Let's build something groundbreaking together!

 ![JS-gif](https://media2.giphy.com/media/l46ChKeGsmsfE3Un6/source.gif)
 <!--